Contests for 2016 Currently there are no contests planned for 2016. Check the side bar "Contests for 2016" to see if

-Participants who Post Their Journals A list of 2015 participants who are posting their fake journals this year appears near the top of the right side bar of this blog.
-Lists of participants who posted their pages in 2010, 2011, 2012, 2013, and 2014 appear lower in the same column.
+Participants who Post Their Journals A list of 2016 participants who are posting their fake journals this year will appear near the top of the right side bar of this blog around April 5.
+Lists of participants who posted their pages in 2010 through 2014 appear lower in the same column.
 Please pay them a visit and check out their fake journals.

 View a Couple of Roz's Past Fake Journals Roz's 2009 fake journal takes place in an alternate Twin Cites, where disease has killed the human and bird populations.
 (It ends up being an upbeat tale of friendship.)
 Watch a video flip through of Roz's 2009 fake journal here.